Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ```
 You can run this with `python local.py` (Adjust the `input_path` and `output_dir` as appropriate.)

-The result would be a partitioned `fake-text.txt.json` file in the `local-output` directory.
+The result is a partitioned `fake-text.txt.json` file in the `local-output` directory.